 John FrenayeView articles

 John is the publisher and editor of Eye On Annapolis.
-As a resident and business owner in Anne Arundel County for nearly 25 years, he realized that there was something missing in terms of community news–and Eye On Annapolis was born in late spring 2009.
+As a resident and business owner in Anne Arundel County since 1996, he realized that something was missing regarding community news–and Eye On Annapolis was born in late spring 2009.

 John’s background is in the travel industry as a business owner, industry speaker, and travel writer.
-In terms of blogging and social media, he cut his teeth with MSNBC.com.
+Regarding journalism, news, blogging and social media, he cut his teeth with MSNBC.com.